ralexander11/acct_legacy/trading/missing_data.md

 2018-09-05 to 2018-09-11

+Resolved by copying data from the prior day.

+2018-05-22

-Resolved by copying most recent data.
+Resolved by copying data from the prior day.